Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

   - zui-option
   - zui-option-group
 ---
-## What is a dropdown multi-select?
+## What is a Dropdown multi-select?

-A dropdown multi-select is a type of input field in which a user fills an input box with one or many items from a list of acceptable inputs.
+A Dropdown multi-select is a type of input field in which a user fills an input box with one or many items from a list of acceptable inputs.

 - - -